DoubleARon96/project-4-gamer-group/README.md

 # Project Databases
 ![db_plan](assests/readme_images/plan-data-c.png)
-this was my origanl plan for the data bases but i have adjusted it to work with the project now. there is three data bases one for the home page welcome message , the game sessions and the about page.
+this was my original plan for the data bases but i have adjusted it to work with the project now. there is three data bases one for the home page welcome message , the game sessions and the about page.

 # Accounts
-the accounts are the authentication so users can get around the site and if they dont meet the requirements they wont be able to get around the site.
+the accounts are the authentication so users can get around the site and if they don't meet the requirements they wont be able to get around the site.

 # Posts/Sessions
 within this it will hold the users data that made it and will have players that leave questions in the question part, it will also store the game , the amount of players and a brief description of what the host has planned